benjamin-rood/abm-cp/README.md

 Server-side computation, client-side GUI controls and visualisation of the running ABM in a web browser.

-Generalise system so any `abm` package with local model context, agent design, etc can be hot-swapped in (linked via a command line flag) and run.
+Generalise system so any `abm` package with local model condition, agent design, etc can be hot-swapped in (linked via a command line flag) and run.

 ###How to use: